Permanency for Children

 If a family does become involved with child welfare, DHS makes every effort to keep the family together through intensive in-home and community-based services.
 If the child is removed because his or her safety cannot be assured otherwise, the family continues to receive intensive, individually tailored services to facilitate a reunification.

-When children are placed in out-of-home foster care, every attempt is made to keep siblings together and to provide kinship care, that is, to place them with relatives or close friends within the home community.
+When children are placed in out-of-home foster care, every attempt is made to keep siblings together and to provide kinship care, that is, to place them with appropriate and willing relatives or close friends with whom they have bonded.

 Adoption/Permanent Legal Custodianship/Independent Living